Kurakin Almshouse

-The Kurakin Almshouse (Spital) is a wheelchair house built during the Russian Enlightenment by the princes Kurakin on the territory of their Moscow estate.
+The Kurakin Almshouse (Spital) is a wheelchair house built during the Russian Enlightenment by the Kurakin princes on the territory of their Moscow estate.
 One of the first charitable institutions in the Russian Empire.
 In 1820, it was renamed the Acceptable House.

 The buildings of the almshouse are an object of cultural heritage of federal significance.
 Current address: Moscow, Novaya Basmannaya, 4.

 History

 Prince Boris Ivanovich Kurakin (1676–1727), who had been the Russian ambassador in Paris since 1724, was so impressed with the House of Disabled People that he decided to create a similar charitable institution in Moscow.
 He failed to realize his idea in life.
 He bequeathed to his son Alexander to build "a spital for the charity of honored warriors who did not have a livelihood" and a church in honor of the icon of Nikolai Ugodnik.

 In 1731, Empress Anna Ioannovna, by her decree, donated to Prince Alexander Kurakin a land tenure in the Basmannaya Sloboda 50 meters long, 40 fathoms wide for the construction of a spital (hospital).
 The Empress's generous gift was due not only to respect for the merits of Boris Ivanovich Kurakin and his good intentions, but also to his interest in developing the territory of the Basmannaya Sloboda.

 Construction lasted more than 10 years.
 In 1742, the grand opening of the church and the spital took place, at which the new Empress Elizabeth Petrovna was already present.
 Spital was the first private charitable institution in Russia.

 The name of the author of the architectural project has not reached our days.
 As Boris Kurakin bequeathed, the complex was built "with good architecture", "with all beauty" and "according to foreign custom".
 There is an assumption that the project was developed by Parisian architects.
 Initially, the hospital building was one-story and had a U-shape.
 This architectural monument belongs to the style of "Anninsky Baroque".
 The spiritual book of Boris Kurakin contained a detailed regulation of the spital, which his descendants followed.

 The hospital accommodated only twelve patients and was intended for former officers who were injured.
 Each of them was allocated a furnished room.
 In the closets hung clothes for all seasons.
 Meat and poultry were served at the table on short days, and fish was served on fasting.
 Former warriors relied on wine every day and honey on holidays.
 Behind the house was a garden for walking.
 Residents had to adhere to only two basic rules – to spend the night in a hospital and attend services in the temple.